 Charles C. Mann notes in his award-winning book “1491: New Revelations of the Americas Before Columbus“: the waters of the lake moderate the bitter frost that covers most of the surrounding highlands, thus supporting a dense network of ancient civilizations.
 (I thank the article on Sustainable Tourism in Lake Titicaca: Lessons and Warnings for this reference.)

 In 2000, a team of international archaeologists found the ruins of a mysterious underwater temple in Lake Titicaca.
-More than 200 dives were made to film the ruins which included a terrace for crops, a long road, and an 800-meter-long wall — all under Lake Titicaca.
-Ceramica, metal objects, and utensils along with the remains of animals and humans were also found.
+More than 200 dives were made to film the ruins, which included a terrace for crops, a long road, and an 800-meter-long wall – all under Lake Titicaca.
+Ceramica, metal objects, and utensils, along with the remains of animals and humans, were also found.

 The pieces have been dated “to the pre-Tiwanaku (before 300 AD), Tiwanaku (300-1100) and Inca (1100-1570) eras.”

 For the Incas, Lake Titicaca was also the birthplace of the sun and the moon, too.
 Legends say that the Incan god Con Tiqui Viracocha emerged from Lake Titicaca with some human beings.
-Then he commanded the sun (Inti), moon (Mama Killa), and the stars to rise.
+Then he commanded the sun (Inti), the moon (Mama Killa), and the stars to rise.
 After everything was done, he instructed the humans to populate the world.

 The Incas, therefore, revered Lake Titicaca and believed their spirits would return to it after death.